Jeffrey Havard

 What really happened in this case?

-Our mission is to add Jeffrey to this photo collage
+Our mission is to add Jeff to this photo collage

 change.org